Set amidst the granite domes and kopjes of the Matobo Hills, Amalinda Lodge is a characterful safari lodge housed within an ancient bushman’s shelter.

 At the camp guests can make use of the swimming pool, which is surrounded by loungers and overlooks a waterhole.
 There’s also the Heritage Spa, offering massages, manicures and pedicures, and a peaceful chess room.
 Guided walks around the camp are offered, giving you the chance to see zebra, antelope, warthog and a variety of birdlife.

-Game drives and walking safaris can be enjoyed around the nearby Matopos National Park, as well as rhino tracking excursions by vehicle or on foot led by experienced and knowledgeable guides.
-You can also explore the area’s ancient rock art and discover the rocks that the San Bushmen saw as spiritually significant on guided tours, or trek to the grave of Cecil Rhodes, who served as Prime Minister of the Cape Colony in the late 19th century.
+Game drives and walking safaris can be enjoyed around the nearby Matobo National Park, as well as rhino tracking excursions by vehicle or on foot led by experienced and knowledgeable guides.
+You can also explore the area’s ancient rock art and discover the rocks that the San People saw as spiritually significant on guided tours, or trek to the grave of Cecil Rhodes, who served as Prime Minister of the Cape Colony in the late 19th century.

 Places & hotels on the map